astronomer/docs/software/third-party-ingress-controllers.md

   authSidecar:
     enabled: true
-  # must be named exactly astronomer-tls when using a third-party ingress-controller
+  # must be named exactly astronomer-tls when using a third-party ingress controller
     tlsSecret: astronomer-tls
 ```

-## Step 6: Perform required configuration for your specific ingress-controller
+## Step 6: Perform required configuration for your specific ingress controller

 ### Required configuration for nginx